gigascience/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 information abouts its datasets.
 Note that this setup for a staging instance of GigaDB is different to a local GigaDB application whose PostgreSQL database is provided by a custom Docker container.
+SSH is used by Ansible to connect to remote servers to perform its provisioning tasks.

 #### Ansible setup and configuration